Toon Tone color game

 Copy result after playing

-What the Toon Tone game measures
+What the Toon Tone color game measures

 Hue recognition